Make the cutest mini pouches using this small pouch sewing pattern.

 This post contains affiliate links.
 Thanks for your support.
 Love small sewing projects?
 Make sure to check out more:

-Use it as diy gift wrap for tiny diy gifts, as doll bag pattern, or you can use it on your keychain if you stitch a tiny ribbon onto it.
+Use it as diy gift wrap for tiny diy gifts, as a doll bag pattern, or you can use it on your keychain if you stitch a tiny ribbon onto it.
 It only requires scrap fabric.
 One of my favorite projects!

 - two fabric scrap pieces in your favorite prints

 - sewing machine or needle, pins or sewing clips,